wp-plugins/bp-group-documents/readme.txt

 The group administrator can decide if all members or only admins/moderators can upload documents (Since v0.5) User verification for Downloads: when a document is downloaded, a redirect page checks is the user is member of the group (in case of a private  or hidden groups) and only then the user can download the file.(Since v0.5)
 3 Widgets: "User's groups documents" (since v0.5) ,"Recent Uploads" , "Popular Downloads"  can be used to show activity at a glance.
 Contributions by Lena Stergatu for WP 3.3, with additional bug fixes and improvements by Keeble Smith (http://keeblesmith.com) and Anton Andreasson work for BP 1.7.

+Original plugin is <a href="http://wordpress.org/extend/plugins/buddypress-group-documents/">no longer supported</a> so revised.
 Original plugin author Peter Anselmo.

 PLEASE: If you have any issues or it doesn't work for you, please report in support forum.
 It doesn't help anyone to mark "broken" without asking around.
 Thanks!